HOW TO HAVE FUN WHEN HIKING IN THE RAIN

 Some of that preparation manifests itself in gear: jackets, bag covers, and waterproof shoes.
 But planning the route also plays a role.

-Rain generally shouldn’t stop you from hitting the trails, but you’ll need to plan accordingly if you expect rain.
+Rain generally shouldn’t stop you from hitting the trails, but you’ll need to plan accordingly if you expect rain and learn how to interpret signs that bad weather is on it's way.

 Keep an eye on the forecast a few days out from the hike, but don’t rely exclusively on metro forecasts.
 Meteorologists tend to focus on suburban and urban areas and the weather data provided may not be at all related to the rural or mountainous region you’re visiting.